 The telescope sessions will be guided by an experience telescope operator and session director, both with a thorough knowledge of the best objects to observe and the history of the Observatory, to enhance your experience.
 You are invited to bring any food and non-alcoholic drinks you wish.
 Coffee, tea, and hot chocolate are provided.
 Please bring extra warm clothing, as it is usually cooler on the mountain than down in the valley.
 Come up and share a spectacular night of astronomy with other space enthusiasts.
 Individuals reserving these tickets agree to the conditions and rules which apply to all our telescopes sessions (scroll down for terms and conditions).
 No children under 12 are permitted.

 Tickets will be issued on a first-come, first-served basis.
 They are non-refundable, unless the session is cancelled by us for some reason beyond our control.
+Once you have purchased your tickets, the session director will contact you with specific instructions on where and when to meet and other details.
 If you have questions, please email our Public Ticket Night Coordinator at: email@example.com.

 These events are observing sessions, and therefore no mounting of cameras onto the telescope is allowed.
 We also discourage eyepiece photography to be respectful of each participants opportunity to view the objects and preserve our night vision.